Senior indigenous man

 Healthy eating over 60

-High 'BP' is common and often has no symptoms.
-Follow these tips to help keep your blood pressure under control.
+High blood pressure is common but often has no symptoms.
+Get tips to keep your blood pressure under control, including through lifestyle changes and m...

 Manage your health in your 60s

-If you are in your 60s, you should be aware of common conditions, their signs and symptoms, and how to prevent them to stay healthy.
+If you are in your 60s, you should be aware of some common health conditions.
+Find out their symptoms, how to prevent them and stay healthy.

 Manage your health in your 70s and older

-Older people should be aware of common health conditions, their signs, and how to prevent them.
-Learn how to manage your health as you age.
+If you are 70 or older, you should be aware of common health conditions and their signs.
+Learn some ways to help manage your health as you age.

 Mental health and older people